scidsg/hushline-docs/src/advanced/index.md

 # Advanced set up

-This section contains some more advanced things you can do to make your Hush Line more secure and a bit more convenient to maintain.
+This section contains some more advanced things you can do to make your Hush Line a bit more convenient to maintain.